-Originally authored by E.G. Kemplen for the Apple computer, and published in Personal Computer World in July 1982.
-The program was converted for the BBC Micro by Haracham Wassi.
+Originally authored by E.G. Kemplen for the Commodore PET computer, and published in Personal Computer World in October 1980.

 Published on the Best of PCW software for the BBC Micro compilation from Personal Computer World magazine.